-All teacher training applications are made via UCAS and / or Apply.
-You will submit your form with them and notifications of interview and offers will be sent through the UCAS / Apply portal.
-The UCAS website has lots of useful information regarding application advice and has details of deadlines and opening dates.
+All teacher training applications are made via Apply.
+You will submit your form with them and notifications of interview and offers will be sent through the Apply portal.
+The Get into Teaching website has lots of useful information regarding application advice and has details of deadlines and opening dates.
 The Apply website is: https://www.gov.uk/apply-for-teacher-training

 You can simplify your search and find details of our programmes by using our provider code 3C6

 Student Finance England is the organisation that arranges bursaries and special support grants for students in England.
 Eligible Welsh nationals/ residents should alternatively apply through Student Finance Wales and may receive additional grant funding.

 To discover what you may be eligible for visit the student finance website and use the calculator tool.
 The calculator is particularly useful for working out whether you are entitled to a particular loan, a Childcare Grant, Parents’ Learning Allowance, Child Tax Credit, Disabled Students’ Allowances etc.

 We know how important it is to gain observational experience within schools.
 Generally, we offer one day of observation in the first instance.
 Our Information Events will now be held as online events followed by an opportunity for potential applicants to ask questions.
 Please visit our Events & Opportunities page for more information and to book your free place.